 I presume you are already addressing site quality issues to avoid getting continually pumped by a constantly evolving Panda algorithm.

-Website Lost Rankings in Google?
+Has Your Website Lost Rankings in Google?

 If your primary site did get hit by Penguin, then you’re probably doing something wrong.

 Symptoms may include website rankings dropping on the following dates I list:.

 - Penguin 1.0 – April 24, 2012 (3.1% of searches)